 10. Include an Outline Specifications using the following outline as a guide.
 This is a brief summary of building systems and materials proposed in the schematic design.
 Allow no more than 2 pages.
-Typical headings are: Sitework, Structure, Building Shell, Finishes, Furnishings and Equipment, Conveying Systems, Mechanical Systems, Life safety Systems, Electrical Systems, Building Controls, Telecommunications, Information Technology
+Typical headings are: Sitework, Structure, Building Shell, Finishes, Furnishings and Equipment, Conveying Systems, Mechanical Systems, Life safety Systems, electrical systems, Building Controls, Telecommunications, Information Technology

-2.7.2 Schematic Design Submittal
+2.7.2 SCHEMATIC DESIGN SUBMITTAL

-1. Schematic design drawings must include site plans, floor plans, roof plan, primary elevations, at least one primary building section, and any other drawings necessary to adequately convey important features of the proposed building.
-Include a code summary on the schematic plans.

-2. Project Cost Estimate

-- 2.1 Submit a written quantitative estimate of construction developed from complete schematic plans and outline specifications. - 2.2 Break down the construction estimate into the major architectural, civil, structural, mechanical, and electrical building components by labor and material for major divisions of work. - 2.3 Use the format shown in the appendix as a guideline. - 2.4 Include and identify your design contingency. - 2.5 Provide a life cycle cost analysis of the proposed roofing system. - 2.6 For projects at MU, the consultant should exclude from the construction cost estimate the following construction related services and procedures which are performed directly by MU Campus Facilities: asbestos testing, energy management equipment, meters and transformers, fire extinguishers, HVAC testing and balancing, keys and locks, landscaping and signage.
-The PM will develop the budget for these items and will review the scope of work performed by MU Campus Facilities with the consultant.

-3. Description of construction.
-Provide a description of:

-- 3.1 Construction, i.e., structural system, wall system, roof design, waterproofing, exterior, and interior finishes, etc. - 3.2 Plumbing, air conditioning, heating and ventilating systems, including controls, ducts, filtration, and piping.
+- 1. Schematic design drawings must include site plan(s), floor plans, roof plan, primary elevations, at least one primary building section, and any other drawings necessary to adequately convey important features of the proposed building.
+Fire safety items must be shown on the schematic plans. - 2.
+Project Cost Estimate - 2.1 Submit a written quantitative estimate of construction developed from complete schematic plans and outline specifications. - 2.1 Break down construction estimate into the major architectural, civil, structural, mechanical, and electrical building components by labor and material for major divisions of work. - 2.2 Use format shown in the appendix as a guideline. - 2.3 Include design contingency. - 2.4 Provide life cycle cost analysis of proposed roofing system. - 2.5 For projects at UMC, the consultant should exclude from the construction cost estimate the following construction related services and procedures which are performed directly by UMC Campus Facilities: asbestos testing, energy management equipment, meters and transformers, fire extinguishers, HVAC testing and balancing, keys and locks, landscaping and signage.
+The campus project manager (PM) will develop the budget for these items and will review the scope of work performed by UMC Campus Facilities with the consultant. - 3.
+Description of construction.
+Provide a description of: - 3.1 Construction, i.e., structural system, wall system, roof design, waterproofing, exterior and interior finishes, etc. - 3.2 Plumbing, air conditioning, heating and ventilating systems, including controls, ducts, filtration, and piping.
 Include appropriate code references to be followed in design. - 3.3 Electrical services, including voltage, number of feeders, and whether feeders are overhead or underground.
-Provide a specific description of items to be served by emergency power and describe consideration for special areas. - 3.4 Fire protection system required for building occupancy. - 4.
+Provide a specific description of items to be served by emergency power and describe consideration for special areas. - 3.4 Fire protection system required for intended occupancy of the building. - 4.
 Provide estimate for construction period and lead time for special items. - 5.
-Energy Report: furnish an energy consumption report consisting of calculations (including any computer printouts) and a written summary of the results and clearly indicate assumptions.
-Include the following as a minimum. - 5.1 Identification of analysis methods: include loads and building systems analysis.
+Energy Report: furnish a energy consumption report consisting of calculations (including any computer printouts) and a written summary of the results (clearly indicate assumptions made and used).